avengerpenguin/systems-design/blog.md

 ------

-My exploration of bringing more formal analysis and modelling methods into day-to-day development practice was serediputously aligned with the theme of the keynote that opened both EMMSAD and BPMDS[^bpmds] workshops.
+My exploration of bringing more formal analysis and modelling methods into day-to-day development practice was serendipitously aligned with the theme of the keynote that opened both EMMSAD and BPMDS[^bpmds] workshops.

 The opening keynote talk by Gil Regev[^regev] focused on the gap between academia and industry in the domain of business process and systems modelling.
-The presentation highlighted that the two larger workshops () featured only four different papers from industry practitioners (one of which was my own) and urged researchers to take up positions in companies for 1-2 years to gain more experience of real world problems and reinforce the
+The presentation highlighted that both workshops combined only four different papers from industry practitioners (one of which was my own) and urged researchers to take up positions in companies for 1-2 years to gain more experience of real world problems and reinforce the